NFL: Goodell aware of dissent before suspending Elliott

 The NFL would prefer to move the case to the same federal district in New York that ruled Goodell had acted within his powers when he suspended Brady.

-''It's probably a smart move in that the players association is trying to identify a better forum than what the NFL would prefer,'' said McCann, a sports law professor at the University of New Hampshire. ''Even though Texas isn't necessarily a great forum for labor, it's better than going to the court where the Brady decision is binding precedent.''
+"It's probably a smart move in that the players association is trying to identify a better forum than what the NFL would prefer," said McCann, a sports law professor at the University of New Hampshire.
+"Even though Texas isn't necessarily a great forum for labour , it's better than going to the court where the Brady decision is binding precedent."

 The NFL's personal conduct policy was amended three years ago to stiffen penalties in domestic cases.
 Friel was hired as a result of the changes, which came after the NFL was sharply criticized for its handling of a case involving former Baltimore running back Ray Rice.